quangbhdang/quangbhdang.github.io/_pages/about.md

 - My research notes and understanding of AI research.
 - Helpful tips and guides during my learning journey.
 - My personal takes on the current human-AI fields.

-Hopefully, this will be helpful to those who are on a similar journey like me or simply to those who are curious about what it's like to be in this industry.